Battle of Caguijuru

-The Battle of Caguijuru was a brief engagement between Brazilian and Paraguayan forces in August 18, 1869, during the Paraguayan War's Campaign of the Hills.
+The Battle of Caguijuru was a brief engagement between Brazilian and Paraguayan forces on 18 August 1869, during the Paraguayan War's Campaign of the Hills.

-Background and engagement
+Battle of Caguijuru

 After the heavy fighting at Acosta Ñu two days earlier, the chase by the allied forces for Paraguayan president Francisco Solano López continued.

-On August 18th 1869, a column under general Vitorino Monteiro reached a trail named Caguijuru, near Caraguatay which had been the site of the Battle of Acosta Ñu.
+On 18 August 1869, a column under general Vitorino Monteiro reached a trail named Caguijuru, near Caraguatay which had been the site of the Battle of Acosta Ñu.
 In the trail, a trenchline was dug and 1,200 Paraguayan soldiers were positioned in it under colonel Pedro Hermosa; earlier, these troops had killed some Brazilian soldiers in the region and strung up their bodies from trees.
 The Brazilian 1st Infantry Division under general Carlos Resin Filho attacked and secured the trail, inflicting 790 casualties on the Paraguayan force, capturing 12 guns and a standard.
-After the battle, Vitorino ordered Hermosa and other of the leading Paraguayan officers be slain, angered over the Brazilian troops killed before the battle.
+After the battle, Vitorino ordered the execution of several captured Paraguayan officers, angered over the Brazilian troops killed before the battle.

+Battle of Caraguataí

+Following the victory in Caguijuru, another fight takes place on the same day.
+General José Antônio Correia da Câmara advanced to the town of Caraguataí with four corps of the 2nd Cavalry Division and encountered about 200 enemy soldiers.
+He immediately launched an attack and also achieved victory.
+The surviving Paraguayan soldiers fled to the Manduvirá or Tobatiri river.